valohai/django-urr/README.md

 We use urr to auto-generate smoke tests for all URLs in the project, but you might come up with other uses.
 Who knows!

-:point_right: Note that urr is currently only compatible with Django 2+.

 Installation
 ------------